Mexican-Spanish phrases | Most common phrases for everyday life

 English Mexican Spanish IPA

-Thank you for asking, I am fine.
-Gracias por preguntar, estoy bien. [ˈɡɾa.sjas poɾ pɾe.ɣunˈtaɾ esˈtoj ˈbjen]
+Thank you for asking, I am fine. in Mexican Gracias por preguntar, estoy bien. [ˈɡɾa.sjas poɾ pɾe.ɣunˈtaɾ esˈtoj ˈbjen]

-Thank you, I am fine.
-Gracias, estoy bien. [ˈɡɾa.sjas esˈtoj ˈbjen]
+Thank you, I am fine. in Mexican Gracias, estoy bien. [ˈɡɾa.sjas esˈtoj ˈbjen]

-Thank you, I am not doing so well.
-Gracias, no estoy muy bien. [ˈɡɾa.sjas no esˈtoj muj ˈbjen]
+Thank you, I am not doing so well. in Mexican Gracias, no estoy muy bien. [ˈɡɾa.sjas no esˈtoj muj ˈbjen]

 Free book: ‘How to learn any language in just 7 weeks’